-Problems in Curriculum and Program of Physical Education

-A seminar requiring individual investigation of principles and procedure in developing the physical education program for elementary and secondary schools.
-Consideration will be given to specific curricular problems of concern to individual students.
-A research paper is required.
+544 Problems in Curriculum and Program of Physical Education II A seminar concerned with individual investigation of principles and procedure in developing the physical education program for elemen- tary and secondary schools.
+Three semester hours credit.

-Evaluation in Health and Physical Education II Uses and limitations of evaluating devices, construction and administration of tools for evaluations, and interpretation of results.
+546 Evaluation in Health and Physical Education II Uses and limitations of evaluating devices, construction and administration of tools for evaluations, and interpretation of results.

-555 Seminar in Teaching Skills
+555 Seminar in Teaching Skills II

 Practical and theoretical study of methods of teaching physical activities.
-Emphasis is placed on the scientific foundations of education.
+Emphasis is placed on scientific foundations of education.

+Three semester hours credit.

-560 Seminar in Rhythms and Dance
+Seminar in Rhythms and Dance

 Rhythms and dance as a basic educational technique.
-Designed to assist in planning, teaching, and for supervising the rhythm and dance program.
+Designed to assist in planning, teaching, and supervising the rhythmic program.
 Experiences in the group process.